DataDog/hiring-engineers/answers.md

 ```
 $ cd DataDog2
 ```

-3. Initialize the VM.
-This will create the Vagrant file. <a href="https://www.vagrantup.com/docs/vagrantfile/"> See what the Vagrantfile does.</a>
+3. Initialize Vagrant.
+This will create the Vagrant workflow [See what the Vagrantfile does](https://www.vagrantup.com/docs/vagrantfile/)
 ```
 $ vagrant init
 ```